-Professor Brewer has published nine books, most recently on careers as well as leadership, coaching and mentoring.
+Professor Brewer has published ten books, most recently on careers as well as leadership, coaching and mentoring.
 She has written over 50 publications in journals, book chapters and conference proceedings.
-She is a Fellow of the Australian Institute of Company Directors.
+She is a member of external boards, an accredited executive coach, and a Fellow of the Australian Institute of Company Directors.

 Mr de Bruyn served as National Secretary of the Shop, Distributive and Allied Employees Association from 1978 to 2014 and was its National President from 2014 to 2018.
 He is a former member of the National Executive of the Australian Labor Party.

 In 2002 he became Australian Council of Trade Unions Senior Vice-President and was re-elected unopposed for 3-year terms in August 2003, October 2006, June 2009 and May 2012.

 Until recently he was a Director of Retail Employees Superannuation Trust, Super Investment Management (SIM) Pty Limited.
 He is a member of the Board of Trustees of Campion Institute Ltd and was Chairman until 31 December 2020.
 He is also a Director of Campion Foundation Ltd.

 Mr de Bruyn holds a Bachelor of Agricultural Science degree.